azsk/ADOScanner-docs/05-Customizing-AzSK.ADO-for-your-project/Readme.md

 #### Steps to setup org policy setup

 1. Create a Git repository in your project by importing this [repo](https://github.com/azsk/ADOScanner_Policy.git).
-[Project -> Repos -> Import repository -> Select 'Git' as repository type -> Enter 'https://github.com/azsk/ADOScanner_Policy.git' as clone URL -> Enter 'ADOScanner_Policy_\<ProjectName>' as name].
+[Project -> Repos -> Import repository -> Select 'Git' as repository type -> Enter 'https://github.com/azsk/ADOScanner_Policy.git' as clone URL -> Enter 'ADOScannerPolicy' as name].

 It will import a very basic 'customized' policy involving below files uploaded to the policy repository.